Appliance Configuration

 This is a space separated list of valid domains for IBM Security Verify.
 These domains are used by the IBM Security Verify wizard to ensure that only valid hostnames are used.

-X509 Certificates and PCKS12 key-files can be imported into Verify Identity Access SSL databases.
-The structure of this configuration option is to specify a yaml list of SSL databases.
-Each entry in the list has three keys: database name; personal certificates; and signer certificates.
+X509 Certificates and PCKS12 key-files to be imported into Verify Identity Access SSL databases.
+Each entry in the list can have four keys: database name; personal certificates; certificates loaded from URL's; and signer certificates.
+Alternatively a SSL Certifiacte Datbase can be imported from a .kdb and corresponding .sth file.
 If a database does not exist on the appliance then it is created before files are imported.

 ssl_certificates: